Georgia Tech to Host Northwestern in Big Ten/ACC Challenge

 Jackets and Wildcats to meet for the fourth time in the annual event

-THE FLATS - Georgia Tech will host Northwestern in the 19th renewal of the 2017 Big Ten/ACC Challenge with the game taking place in late November at McCamish Pavilion.
+THE FLATS - Georgia Tech will host Northwestern in the 19th renewal of the 2017 Big Ten/ACC Challenge with the game taking place on Nov.
+28 at McCamish Pavilion.
 ESPN announced the full lineup of matchups for the Challenge Thursday in conjunction with the Atlantic Coast Conference and the Big Ten Conference.
 The 14 games will take place over a three-day period in late November and will be televised on the ESPN family of networks.
-Dates, tip times and television will be announced at a later date.
+Tip times and television will be announced at a later date.

 This will be the fourth meeting between the Yellow Jackets and the Wildcats in the annual series, and the second one to take place in Atlanta.
 Tech won the most recent meeting by a 66-58 score in 2014 in Evanston, Ill.
 Northwestern won the first two games in the series, first by a 91-71 score in 2010 in Evanston, and again by a 76-60 count in 2011 at Philips Arena in Atlanta.